pryley/star-rating.js/README.md

 Determines whether the star rating can be cleared by clicking on an already pre-selected star.

+### initialText:

+Type: `String`

+Determines the initial text when no value is selected.
+This has no effect if `showText` is set to false.

+### maxStars:

+Type: `Integer`

+Determines the maximum number of stars allowed in a star rating.

 ### onClick:

 Type: `Function`

 This is triggered after you click on a star.
 The function argument is the select HTMLElement.

-### initialText:

-Type: `String`

-Determines the initial text when no value is selected.
-This has no effect if `showText` is set to false.

 ### showText: